Dogs do some weird stuff that we will probably never fully understand.

 Your dog may be using its nose to mark its territory after eating.
 Dogs possess scent glands in their noses, which they use to leave behind some of their unique odors and claim the space as theirs.

-When your pup rubs its nose on the floor, it is leaving behind some of these same unique aromas and marks that space as its own territory.
+When your pup rubs its nose on the floor, it leaves behind some of these same unique aromas and marks that space as its own territory.

 Also, it is very common for dogs to rub their nose on the floor after eating because they are trying to find a place to bury the remains of the food.